Table of contents

 How Does Generative AI-Based Call Scoring Work?

-Generative AI-Based Call Scoring uses smart Natural Language Understanding (NLU).
-This helps them understand the meaning of words in their actual situation.
+Generative AI-Based Call Scoring uses smart Natural Language Understanding.
+Advanced text analysis helps understand the meaning of words in their actual situation.

 Real-World Use Cases of Call Scoring in Support Teams